GPTP-workshop/gptp-workshop.github.io/index.md

 ---
 layout: default
-updated: "March 10, 2017"
+updated: "April 24, 2017"
 roman: "XV"
 dates: "May 18-20, 2017"
 ---
-Genetic Programming Theory & Practice is a small, invitation-only workshop hosted annually by the [Center for the Study of Complex Systems](http://www.lsa.umich.edu/cscs/) at the University of Michigan, in Ann Arbor, MI.
+Genetic Programming Theory & Practice is a small, invitation-only workshop hosted annually by the [Center for the Study of Complex Systems](http://www.lsa.umich.edu/cscs/) at the University of Michigan in Ann Arbor, MI.
 This year's conference will be held {{page.dates}}.

 ## Important Dates